oyaron/NGSF/README.md

 `"Alam_low"`: Lower value for the extinction law constant `"Alam_interval"`: size of interval

+`"pkg_dir"`: Full path to the top level of the software package `"bank_dir"`: Full path to the template bank

 ## To Run

-Once the parameters have been updated in the `parameters.json` file the user simply needs to run the script from the `run.py` file.
+Once the parameters have been updated in the `parameters.json` file the user simply needs to run the script `ngsf_run` with the spectrum to fit as the only parameter.

-It is important to note that the file of the object to be analyzed should be within the superfit folder.
+The file of the object to be analyzed no longer needs to be within the superfit folder.